EnterpriseDB/tpa/RELNOTES.md

 - Fix "Unrecognised host=x in primary_conninfo" error during deployment
   after running `efm promote` (by accepting and translating IP addresses in addition to hostnames)

+- Fail early if you run `tpaexec deploy` without running `tpaexec provision` first

+- Fail with a sensible error message if Python installation fails

 ## v21.6 (2021-08-09)